Continuity Is a Runtime Problem

 Blog Image

-Most systems treat reasoning like a stateless event.
+Most AI systems treat reasoning like a stateless event.

 A prompt arrives.